kavimaluskam/leetcode-collection/994_prison-cells-after-n-days/README.md

 ## Discussion

+The problems requires us to update a list based on the current values (state) and a given logic rule, and evaluate the result after `N` iterations.

 Let's start with the naive approach.
 Consider give integer `N`, we perform the list update logic for `N` time, we will have the result in `O(n) time`.
 Simple.